-Of the 24 influenza detections at PathWest in the past week, 6 were influenza A/H1, 8 were influenza A/H3, 8 were influenza A cases yet to be subtyped and 2 were influenza B (Figure 9).
+Of the six influenza detections at PathWest in the past week, three were influenza A/H1, one was influenza A/H3 and two were influenza A cases yet to be subtyped (Figure 9).

 Figure 9.
 Number of PCR positive influenza detections at PathWest by type, subtype and week, WA, 2021 to 2022 YTD